Pat Turner (Aboriginal activist): Career

-In 1972, Turner joined the Australian Public Service (APS) and was trained as a community welfare officer for the newly created Department of Aboriginal Affairs (DAA).
+In 1972, Turner joined the Australian Public Service (APS) and was trained as a community welfare officer for the newly-created Department of Aboriginal Affairs (DAA).
 The first woman to hold the post in Alice Springs as a welfare officer, Turner worked to build bridges between the Aboriginal community and the government, focusing on programs for at-risk youth and community health and welfare initiatives.
-In 1976, she enrolled in social work courses at the South Australian Institute of Technology, but became frustrated that the classes approached community challenges with temporary solutions rather than analyzing society and suggesting real changes.
+In 1976, she enrolled in social work courses at the South Australian Institute of Technology, but became frustrated that the classes approached community challenges with temporary solutions rather than analysing society and suggesting real changes.
 Joining radical student movements, Turner became involved with the aboriginal rights movement, environmental activism, the trade union movement and the Women's liberation movement.
 That same year, she was elected as the vice president of the Federal Council for the Advancement of Aborigines and Torres Strait Islanders (FCAATSI), pressing other students to become politically active.

-Turner moved to Canberra in 1978 and began working in the Equal Opportunity Branch to assess which jobs within the Public Service Board could be filled by indigenous people.
-At the time, the APS recognized only twenty government positions were suited for Aboriginal people and Turner developed strategies to overcome systemic biases to improve funding and opportunity for Aboriginal Australians.
-In 1981, Turner became a liaison officer for the Commonwealth heads of Government Meeting (CHOGM) held in Melbourne, and in 1985 was appointed as director of the Alice Springs office of the DAA.
+Turner moved to Canberra in 1978 and began working in the Equal Opportunity Branch to assess which jobs within the Public Service Board could be filled by Indigenous people.
+At the time, the APS recognised only twenty government positions were suited for Aboriginal people, and Turner developed strategies to overcome systemic biases to improve funding and opportunity for Aboriginal Australians.
+In 1981, Turner became a liaison officer for the Commonwealth Heads of Government Meeting (CHOGM) held in Melbourne, and in 1985 was appointed as director of the Alice Springs office of the DAA.
 After a year in the post, she was elevated to first assistant secretary of the Economic Development Division of the DAA, where she worked for three years.
-In 1989, she became Deputy Secretary of DAA and in 1990 was honoured as a member of the Order of Australia for her dedication to public service.
+In 1989, she became Deputy Secretary of DAA.
 From 1991 to 1992 worked as Deputy Secretary in the Department of the Prime Minister and Cabinet.
 During this period, she was tasked with overseeing the founding of the Council for Aboriginal Reconciliation and Office of the Status of Women.